 - Commercial Sexual Exploitation of Children (CSEC – learn more at Georgia Cares) – All regions

 Agencies seeking to obtain a RBWO Provider contract with the Department of Families and Children Services (DFCS) as a Child Placing Agency (CPA), Child Caring Institution (CCI), or specialty Transitional Living Program (TLP)/Independent Living Program (ILP) must complete an application process.
 Begin by reading OPM's process overview and then check the links below for more information on specific topics.

 Please note that the application is being revised to match the new FY 2021 RBWO Minimum Standards, available on this website under the "Key Documents & Forms" section.
 Pending that release, please review the following steps:

 - As Georgia implements the Family First Prevention Services Act, OPM is considering CCI applications ONLY for programs offering specific services: Pregnant and Parenting Teen Programs (Second Chance -- learn more at gcapp.org); Commercial Sexual Exploitation of Children (CSEC -- learn more at Georgia Cares); LGBTQ youth; youth with developmental delays; and youth with autism.
-If you are able to provide these services, please contact LaShaunda Daniel for more information.
+If you are able to provide these services, please contact email@example.com - (404) 657-3400.